Get credit help at The Truth About Credit Cards.com!

 Downey Savings informed wholesale clients today that it was dropping its infamous option arm loan program, presumably before it dropped them.

-The Newport Beach, CA-based bank and mortgage lender told brokers that the last day to lock an existing option arm is July 14, and all loans locked under the program must fund no later than August 29.
+The Newport Beach, CA-based bank and mortgage lender told mortgage brokers that the last day to lock an existing option arm is July 14, and all loans locked under the loan program must fund no later than August 29.

 Downey has been big on the option arm for years, but it’s clearly not working well for them anymore, as 14.33 percent of their assets are now considered non-performing, up from just 1.30 percent a year earlier.